melowntech/vts-browser-js/README.md

 ## Get the library

-There is several ways how to bundle vts-browser-js library into your project.
+There is several ways how to bundle The VTS Browser JS Library into your project.

 ### Our CDN

-The most easy way to link vts-browser-js library is to use the latest build (or specific version) from our CDN network.
+The most easy way to link The VTS Browser JS Library is to use the latest build (or specific version) from our CDN network.

 ```html
 <link rel="stylesheet"